laserpants/code-overload/README.md

 Haskell belongs to a language family commonly referred to as *lazy* functional programming languages.
 Lazy evaluation is a technique used by compilers to implement an underlying language property known as non-strictness.
 Strict and non-strict semantics differ in how evaluation of expressions propagates:

-* In the more common, strict semantics, expressions are evaluated from the inside-out. (example)
+* In the more common, strict semantics, expressions are evaluated from the inside-out.
+In a strict language, the function arguments are evaluated before the body. (example)
 * Under non-strict semantics, evaluation starts from the outside and unfolds towards the center.
 Sub-expressions are only computed when needed (call-by-need).

 (example)